Research

 Presentations: Cal State Fullerton, Cornerstone Research, 2021 Eastern Finance Association Annual Meeting, Miami University, Florida State University, Ohio University, University of Richmond

-Keywords: Share Repurchases, Activist Investors
+Keywords: Share Repurchases, Activist Investors, Clientele Effect

 JEL Codes: G32, G35